The Supreme Court Is Cracking Down on Patent Trolls

 One we won (the Novell/Red Hat), and the other lost (the Open Market patents, finally thrown out years later due to the efforts of New Egg.

 I will note that the Novell/Red litigation was helped by the judge coming in from out of district (from the appeals court).
 So venue clearly mattered greatly.
+Don't under estimate it.

+The Open Market patents were about as an egregious violation of the patent system as I can imagine.
+The first of the three (the original one) described the method OpenMarket used for its early shopping cart system based on URL hacking.
+It was obsolete the day cookies were invented (which have their own set of terrible privacy problems, something we weren't thinking about much in the early 1990's; sigh).
+So nobody infringed it; by the time of its issuance it was moot, as cookies made it much easier; whether there was prior art isn't clear to me, but probably; I just never found a smoking gun.
+The second and third patent, continued over a decade, ended up covering about half of computer science and should never have been issued due to prior art.

+Thankfully, the CEO of NewEgg fought in a later case and eventually won, but not after many companies lost and were held up.

 Can the Supreme Court "crack down" on anything?
 (Score:2)